 Syntax Description filesystem: (Optional) Name of the file system.
-Valid values are bootflash , debug , log , modflash , or volatile . server (Optional) Name of the server.
+Valid values are bootflash , debug , log , modflash , or volatile . llserverl (Optional) Name of the server.
 Valid values are ///, //module-1/, //sup-1/, //sup-active/, or //sup-local/.
 The double slash (//) is required. directory (Optional) Name of a directory.
 The directory name is case sensitive.
-Note There can be no spa separated by colons aces in the filesystem://server/directory string.
-Individual elements of this string are a (:) and slashes (/).
-Command Default Displays the conten ts of the current working directory.
-Command Modes EXEC mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Usage Guidelines The dir command displays a listing of the files in the specified directory.
-For each file, it lists the size of the file in bytes, the last modified time of the file, and the filename of the file.
-This command then displays the usage statistics for the file system.
+Note - aces in the filesystem://server/directory string.
+Individual elements of this string are as (:) and slashes (/).
+Command Default Displays the conte nts of the current working directory.
+Command Modes EXEC mode Command History Release Modification 5.0(2)N1(1) This command was introduced.
+Usage Guidelines of the file in bytes, displays a listing of the files in the specified directory.
+For each file, it lists the size, the last modified time of the file, and the filename of the file.
+This command then statistics for the file system.
 Use the pwd command to verify the current working directory.
-Use the cd comman nd to change the current working directory.
-Examples This example shows switch# dir bootf s how to display the contents of the root directory in bootflash: This example shows switch# dir s how to display the contents of the current working directory:
+Use the cd comma nd to change the current working directory.
+Examples This example show switch# dir boot vs how to display the contents of the root directory in bootflash: This example show switch# dir vs how to display the contents of the current working directory:

-Related Comman ıds ---------------- -----
+Related Commands lated Commands ------------------ ----------------

 Command Description

-cd Changes the current working directory.
+cd cd Changes the current working directory.

 delete Deletes a file or directory.

 pwd Displays the name of the current working directory.

 rmdir Deletes a directory.